codenvy-legacy/sdk/README.md

 You may need to empty browser’s cache (if you haven’t set appropriate HTTP headers) to see the extension.

-### Helping Codenvy
+### Helping Eclipse Che

-**Contribute**: Codenvy accepts pull requests, so if you feel like contributing to the project, you are definitely welcome to do so.
+**Contribute**: We accept pull requests, so if you feel like contributing to the project, you are definitely welcome to do so.

-**Report Bugs**: Our JIRA is private at the moment but we are working to open it up.
-In the mean time we accept bug and enhancement requests by posting on our Google Group.
+**Report Bugs**: You can report bugs, contribute, and post on the Eclipse Che forums at [https://www.eclipse.org/forums/index.php/t/787421/] (https://www.eclipse.org/forums/index.php/t/787421/).

 ### Documentation & Tutorials
 * **SDK Binaries** [docs.codenvy.com/sdk/download] (http://docs.codenvy.com/sdk/download/)